novix-sa/Pyplan/docs/Quick Start.md

 ![Coding and running](http://img.pyplan.org/Quick_start_evaluation.png)
 On the left space you will write your Python code.
 On the right side will be displayed the console output.
 If you double click the node or press <Ctrl + R>, it will show its result, which in this case is a 9.
 Another alternative way to evaluate a node is by pressing <Ctrl + E>, in this case, not only the console and result output will be displayed, but additional information (as data type) will be shown.
-It is possible also to inspect calculation performance for tunning your code.
+It is possible also to inspect calculation performance clicking on **Show Profile** for tunning your code.

 ![Node Inspector](http://img.pyplan.org/Quick_start_inspector.png)

-Create another node (drag and drop) called "Read External Datasource" and set its definition as:
+Create another node (drag and drop a node block) called "Read External Datasource" and set its definition as:

     result = pd.read_csv('http://web.stanford.edu/class/archive/cs/cs109/cs109.1166/stuff/titanic.csv', sep=None)
 You can inspect the difference on the console output vs evaluating (Ctrl R or double click) the node.